-Pradeep Sopory (Ph.D., University of Wisconsin-Madison) conducts research on message effects related to persuasion and influence, in both interpersonal and mediated domains, in the context of health and risk communication.
-His research focus is on effects of metaphor and other figurative language in messages designed to influence attitudes and behaviors.
+Pradeep Sopory (Ph.D., University of Wisconsin-Madison) conducts research on health and risk communication.
+He investigates effects of messages, especially those containing metaphor, analogy, and other figurative language, designed to influence attitudes and behaviors.
 He also studies methodological issues related to evidence synthesis.

 Ph.D., Communication (Communication Science).
 Department of Communication Arts, University of Wisconsin-Madison.
 1999